telhawk-systems/telhawk-proxy/README.md

 ---

-## License

-MIT (see `LICENSE`).

----

 ## Credits

-Built with ♥ in Go.
+Built with ❤️ in Go.
 Inspired by years of shipping analytics/fraud pipelines in fintech & e‑commerce.

+# Licensing
+Source code provided for demonstration and educational purposes only.

+Not licensed for commercial deployment.